eclipse-archived/ceylon-ide-intellij/README.md

 18. In `Run > Edit configurations`, create a new run configuration with type `Plugin` and leave the default options

 19. Run this configuration and enjoy writing Ceylon in IntelliJ!

+### Edit Ceylon code from Eclipse

+It is possible to edit the Ceylon part of this plugin, which is located in `plugin-ceylon-code`, in Eclipse.
+From Eclipse, do the usual `File > Import > Existing Projects into Workspace` and make it point to `ceylon-ide-intellij/plugin-ceylon-code`.
+The project should already be correctly configured.